Weather & When to go : Sri Lanka

 The north-east monsoon blows in October and November, and it is the heavier of the two monsoons that Sri Lanka experiences.
 Whilst the name may lend itself to the north-east only, this monsoon does in fact affect the whole country.
 This monsoon can be unpredictable – it can be stronger, lighter or more sporadic than past years, and sometimes it never comes at all!

 December is usually a great month to travel if the monsoon winds down, with nice, hot and dry weather across the island.
-However, there have been instances in recent years of the monsoon lasting into December.
+However, there have been instances in recent years of monsoon rains lasting into December.
 The rains will also have helped thicken out the lush green landscapes, making it an exceptionally beautiful time to enjoy the rural parts of Sri Lanka.